This manual was designed to guide you in the preparation of your thesis or dissertation

 Since tables and figures are separate entities, you must number them independently.

-Each table or figure must have a unique title descriptive of its contents.
-This title appears at the Draft (Jan R. Doe): June 1, 2008 at 6:19pm top of the table and at the bottom of the figure.
+top of the table and at the bottom of the figure.
 Give figures containing parts a general title, afterwhich you may break the figure down into “A” and “B” parts.
 For multiple-part figures, you mayintegrate the title, with titles for each part as part of the general figure title, or composite, with noreference to the individual parts.
 No two figures may have exactly the same title.
 The formattingof the titles must be consistent for all tables and figures.

 Placement within the body of the manuscript.

 immediately follow the page on which it is first mentioned (except as noted in the next paragraph),and you must refer to all tables and figures by number, not by expressions such as “the followingtable/figure.”
 When more than one table or figure is introduced on a page of text, each follows inthe order mentioned.
 You may find it convenient to assign tables and figures pages separate fromthe text to avoid problems in shifting during last-minute revisions.
 In degree of importance, tablesand figures are secondary to the text so that the text dictates where the tables or figures are placed.
+You must fill all pages with text and in no case should a page be left significantly short because ofthe mention of a table or figure.

-You may incorporate within the text a table or figure less than one-half page in length (approximately four inches), provided it meets the following conditions: • Is separated from the text by extra space (approximately one-half inch) • Is not continued onto a following page • Follows its specific mention in the text If tables and figures are integrated with text, you must place them so that they appear either at the top or the bottom of a page.
+at the top or the bottom of a page.
 A mention on the upper half of a page of text would mean thatthe bottom half of the page would be reserved for the table or figure, and a mention in the bottomhalf of the page would place the table or figure at the top of the next page.
 Always have a balanceof no less than one-half page of text and no more than one-half page of table or figure.
 If multipletables or figures are mentioned together on a page, you may place them on pages together, providedthere is approximately one-half inch between each.
 You need not designate as figures small diagramswithin the text, nor designate as formal tables compilations which are no more than a few lines inlength.

 Placement of tables and figures in the appendix.